Dolomedes dondalei: Ecology

 D. dondalei is nocturnal, most active two hours after dusk, and hiding under stones and logs in the daytime.
 It hunts at the edge of the water at night, placing its legs on the water surface, or anchoring itself to the shore with its back legs with the rest of the body floating, and feeling for vibrations with long sensory hairs on its legs.
 It then ventures out on the water surface, resting on the surface tension, and can use a silk dragline to stop itself overshooting the target.
 This lets it catch insects and even small fish—the only one of New Zealand's Dolomedes species able to do this in laboratory experiments.
 To escape predators it dives underwater and hides between stones: it can survive underwater for half an hour, using air trapped on the hairy surface of its body.

 D. dondalei is cannibalistic, opportunistically eating other spiders, and females sometimes eat smaller males after they mate – or lure them to be eaten, even if the female has already mated.
 Males may possibly mate with newly moulted virgin females to avoid sexual cannibalism.
 Females carry the eggsac in their chelicerae and build a nursery web between river stones or in vegetation beside streams.

 This species is attacked by parasitic wasps (Cryptocheilus australis and Sphictostethus nitidus, family Pompiliidae) which paralyses them, sometimes even pursuing them underwater, and drags them to a nest to feed its larva.
 Their eggsacs are a large part of the diet of nestling fernbirds (Poodytes punctatus).

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".